tweksteen/burst/doc/index.rst

 In this case, a RequestSet of 5 requests has been generated. *i* lookup for arguments in the query string, the cookie and the post data.
 You should give the name and the list of payloads name as arguments.
 The list of payloads can be found in the payloads/ directory.
-You can also get the keys of the payloads global variable.
+You can also get the keys of the :data:`payloads` global variable.
 Before being injected, each payload is pass through the *pre_func* function which is, by default, :func:`e`.